greydanus/greydanus.github.io/_posts/2017-10-30-subspace-nn.markdown

 ## Takeaways

-**Update.** My friend Jason Yosinski (Uber AI) just finished a [paper about this](https://openreview.net/forum?id=ryup8-WCW&noteId=ryup8-WCW).
+**Update.** My friend, Jason Yosinski (Uber AI), just finished a [paper about this](https://openreview.net/forum?id=ryup8-WCW&noteId=ryup8-WCW).
 Much more **#rigorous** than this post and definitely worth checking out: _"solving the cart-pole RL problem is in a sense 100 times easier than classifying digits from MNIST."_

 **Literature.** The idea that MNIST classifiers are dramatically overparameterized is not new.
 The most common way to manage this issue is by adding a sparsity term (weight decay) to the loss function.
 At the end of the day, this doesn't exactly place a hard limit on the number of free parameters.
 One interesting approach, from [Convolution by Evolution](https://arxiv.org/pdf/1606.02580.pdf)$$^\dagger$$, is to _evolve_ a neural network with 200 parameters.
 The authors used this technique to train a denoising autoencoder so it's difficult to directly compare their results to ours.